mspinelli/hf-ai-agents-course-local/README.md

 pip install 'smolagents[telemetry, docker]'
 ```

 **Step 2.** Start the telemtry server.
+It will take about 30 seconds to spin up.

 `python -m phoenix.server.main serve`

-> Note: It will take like 30 seconds to startup.

-**Step 3.** In the other terminal, navigate to the smolagents directory
+**Step 3.** In the other terminal, navigate to the smolagents directory.

 ```
 cd src/smolagents
 ```

-Then run the example agent.
+Then run the example agent that's been modified from the course to run locally in a sandboxed environment.

 ```
 python sandbox_run.py